xerion0712/Solana-AI-Agent-Toolkit/README.md

 # Solana Agent Kit

 A powerful toolkit for interacting with the Solana blockchain, providing easy-to-use functions for token operations, NFT management, and trading.
+Now integrated with LangChain for enhanced functionality.

 ## Features